polymorphic/tesla-model-y-checklist/README.md

 - [ ] Inspect floor mats for rips, stains, etc.
-- [ ] Inspect the metal accelerator and brake pedal arms; there have been [reports](https://www.reddit.com/r/TeslaModelY/comments/gyhim1/is_this_normal_my_brake_pedal_arm_has_a_welded/) of different finish on pedals (matte on accelerator, glossy on break) and a conspicuous weld in the middle of the break pedal
+- [ ] Inspect the metal accelerator and brake pedal arms; there have been [reports](https://www.reddit.com/r/TeslaModelY/comments/gyhim1/is_this_normal_my_brake_pedal_arm_has_a_welded/) of different finish on pedals (matte on accelerator, glossy on brake) and a conspicuous weld in the middle of the brake pedal
 - [ ] Turn on climate control, force the heat pump to kick in (by taking the temperature to either end of the scale) and listen for loud noises
 - [ ] Confirm (car battery) charging works